What is coaching?

 Your coach will then help design a personalized, specific development plan based on strengths and challenges identified in the assessment.
 During regular 1-on-1 video sessions, you will work with your coach to strengthen skills based on your plan.
 Growth will be measured through defined goals and adapted based on continuing team feedback.

 What coaching is NOT…

 Generally coaching is not about the transfer of domain specific skills or experience from the coach to the client, even when the coach might have such experience.
 Rather, your coach will partner with you to help you develop yourself, at a level that is deeper and more universal than domain or even role-specific skills.
 This may include the coach sharing tools, resources and insights that support you to achieve your goals.

 While there are some similarities (strong client-therapist/coach relationship, regularity, holistic view), therapy is very different from coaching.
 Therapists are clinically trained to diagnose and treat personality disorders.
 For that, they often dig deep into a patient’s past, which is where and how more fundamental issues can be addressed.
 Coaching, on the other hand, takes the coachee’s background and personal life into account, but is much more action oriented and mostly takes place in the “here and now”.

 What is the role of my coach?

-An effective coach is a partner who helps you clarify your goals, and then achieve them through planning, action, and reflection.
+An effective leadership coach is a partner who helps you clarify your goals, and then achieve them through detailed planning, action, and reflection.

-Your coach is there to help you identify your areas of strength and your areas of growth, and to build a development plan with you based on your goals.
+Your Torch coach is there to help you identify your areas of strength and your areas of growth, and to build a development plan with you based on your goals.
 They are “in your corner”, and will support and challenge you appropriately, always holding your goals in priority.
-Your coach can be your sounding board, your thought partner, and a person to hold you accountable.
+They can be your sounding board, your thought partner, and a person to hold you accountable.